LaxarJS/laxar/docs/manuals/creating_themes.md

     background: $brand-info;
   }
 }
 ```

 Which CSS framework and tool chain to use (if any) is ultimately up to you.
-The [shop demo on github](https://github.com/LaxarJS/shop-demo) contains the _darkly_ theme both as a [plain CSS version](//github.com/LaxarJS/shop-demo/tree/master/includes/themes/darkly.theme), and as an [SCSS version](//github.com/LaxarJS/shop-demo/tree/master/includes/themes/darkly_scss.theme).
+The [shop demo on GitHub](https://github.com/LaxarJS/shop-demo) contains the _darkly_ theme both as a [plain CSS version](//github.com/LaxarJS/shop-demo/tree/master/includes/themes/darkly.theme), and as an [SCSS version](//github.com/LaxarJS/shop-demo/tree/master/includes/themes/darkly_scss.theme).

 The Bootstrap framework incurs some degree of boilerplate, but makes it relatively easy to reuse widgets across applications, and to find controls that work with your theme out of the box.

 ## How the Runtime Finds CSS

-As mentioned above, the LaxarJS runtime and grunt tasks do not care _how_ you create your CSS.
+As mentioned above, the LaxarJS runtime and loaders do not care _how_ you create your CSS.
 However, these tools need to find it, so it is important _where_ the CSS files are.
 For details on how CSS and other assets are loaded, have a look at the [asset lookup manual](asset_lookup.md).